IngeborgArdoe/training/free/exercise-04.md

  set StateId = 1
  go
  ```
-3. On the object class Company, right click and select &quot;Add object class properties&quot;
+3. On the object class Company, right click and select _Add object class properties_
 4. Select the new column and set interpretation to the new Code Domain.